 In digging through the statistics, I came across another issue I have with the scenario.
 The scenario puts a 90mm gun on the AMX-13.
 This is an upgrade that the French were rolling out in the 1950s, but if the Israelis had any at the time of the Suez Conflict, it was only one or two.
 All the information I’ve seen says the light tanks of the 7th Armor Brigade mounted the 75mm gun, sharing it with the M50 Super Shermans.

-One big plus I’ll give this system.
+One big plus I’ll give this to the system.
 Once I killed a couple of the tanks in the above screen shot, the game ended.
 As the program described, it had now become impossible for the enemy to achieve its objectives.
 It saves the player from the unpleasantness of having to run out the clock on a scenario he knows is over.